rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 # Practical: BDMM-Prime for Macroevolution

 BDMM-Prime is a package written for flexible phylodynamic inference.
 It combines the functionality of multiple other BEAST2 packages, including the BDMM, BDSKY, and SA packages, and can be applied to a wide range of scenarios in epidemiology and macroevolution.
-Due to the flexibility and the large variety of ways in which model parameters can be combined using BDMM-Prime there's more options to consider when setting up your analysis.
+Due to the flexibility and the large variety of ways in which model parameters can be combined using BDMM-Prime there are more options to consider when setting up your analysis.

 ## The data